Eamon Dunphy: Personal life

 In an interview with An Phoblacht, Dunphy, who had previously written highly critical articles on the Provisional IRA and Sinn Féin, stated that he is now a Sinn Féin supporter and declared he had voted for them in the 2011 general election.
 He described their representatives as "incredibly hard-working and incredibly intelligent".
+In May 2017, he said that he is a Liverpool supporter.

 He published his autobiography entitled The Rocky Road in October 2013.

-Today, Dunphy generally resides at his home near Ranelagh in Dublin.
-He also owns a holiday home in Deauville, France.
+Dunphy lives near Ranelagh in Dublin and owns a holiday home in Deauville, France.

-In May 2017, he said that he is a Liverpool supporter.